MrYsLab/python_banyan/docs/example7.md

 case, the name is *client*.

 ### Location Of The File
-On the right of the equal sign is a dotted notation of where the source file resides, followed by a function within the file to be called to start the program.
+On the right of the equal sign is a dotted notation of where the source file resides.
+This is followed by a function within the file to be called to start the program.

 Line 20 specifies the file location as "ecs.echo_cmdline_client".
 The first part is the name of the package, "ecs."
 That is the directory that contains the source